opennars/opennars/README.md

 See also http://code.google.com/p/open-nars/wiki/ProjectStatus

 Current version has been fully tested for single capability at a time; there may still be bugs when combining capabilities.

-Jean-Marc Vanel is working on this roadmap, mainly in GUI and software engineering tasks :
-- reestablish a non-regression test suite
-- make an independant syntax verifyer based on a grammar parser : it will give the column & line of error (there is a Scala combinator grammar)
-- separate NARS in 2 modules with a Maven build : nars_gui and nars_java